 - Urban Training Farm – The UGC will work with high-school age youth to teach them about farming/gardening as well as the financial and small business management skills they will need to succeed in the 21st century workforce.

-Promoting Youth Service
+Promoting Youth and Community Service

 Lastly, the UGC hopes to provide opportunities for green-thumbs and unlikely gardeners to meet in the garden and get to know one another through garden-related service to the community.